 As the suction wave is negated, the dirt remains underneath the guard.
 But when buoyancy pushes those up, no wave persists to help them swim up.

 Sitting on the radial grit guards, the washer adds itself to the whole apparatus to keep the mitts a dimension cleaner.
-These additional arrangements bear stands to keep attached and resulting in a sloppy surface.
+These additional arrangements bear stand to keep attached and resulting in a sloppy surface.

 Ease of Use